Kelp vs Seaweed - What's the Difference? | Doctor Seaweed Blog

 Seaweed capsules vs sea kelp tablets

 A great way to decide which type of supplement is best for you is to look at the format that it’s delivered in.
-For example, our Pure Seaweed supplements contain 100% organic seaweed – and absolutely nothing else.
-Our seaweed is carefully dried and milled and simply put into a capsule to allow ease and convenience of use – a wonderful way to include health boosting seaweed in your diet, in its natural whole food form.
+For example, our Pure Seaweed Capsules contain 100% organic seaweed – and nothing else.
+Our seaweed is simply dried, milled and simply put into a capsule to allow ease and convenience of use.
+Keeping the food source whole and natural allows the nutrition to optimally absorbed whereas many other seaweed supplements contain synthetic ingredients which the body quickly excretes.
+Kelp tablets often contain a very small amount of actual kelp, combined with artificial fillers and binders in order to produce the tablet style delivery format.

 Back to blog